elgris/stom/README.md

 }
 ```

-2. "Individual" mode, when you create an instance of SToM for one specific type.
+****"Individual" mode**, when you create an instance of SToM for one specific type.
 In this mode all the tags are analyzed and cached before conversion, thus you can speed the whole process up if you need to convert repeatedly.
 It's very useful when you need to parse a lot of instances of the same struct.
 ```go
 import "github.com/elgris/stom"
 import "fmt"